huridocs/uwazi-documentation/admin-docs/translating-your-collection.md

 Step 4: For each document now attached to the entity, click on Edit, select the language of the document, and click **Save**.
 -   **Note**: If translations of a document aren’t available for all of your collection’s configured languages, users may see a document in a different language than the interface they’re using.

+-   [Click here](https://uwazi.readthedocs.io/en/latest/admin-docs/working-with-entities-in-your-collection.html#how-to-upload-and-publish-entities) to learn more about documents in Uwazi.

 ### Managing Translations Over Time